JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 If we popped an operation from the stack, we test the new operation against the new top-of-stack.

-`str_ptr` is updated to point to the first character after the operator matched.
+`basic_ptr` is updated to point to the first character after the operator matched.

 ### END OF EXPRESSION (GOOD)